tempertemper/www.tempertemper.net/src/site/resources/2013-08-24--what-is-markdown.md

 You don't even need a proper word processor.
 You can write Markdown in Notepad on your Windows machine, TextEdit on your Mac, Notes on your iPad, iPhone or Mac.
 Anywhere you can write text, you can write in Markdown.
 Even your email program!

-This is because it can be—and often is—written in plain text.
+This is because it can be---and often is---written in plain text.
 No formatting at all.

 ### But doesn't that mean it's ugly?

 Yes and no. It's plain text.
 So a word that you want to embolden or italicise won't actually _be_ bold or italics, necessarily, but they'll look it.
 A bold word or phrase will be surrounded by two asterisks, which makes it stand out from the rest of the text; a header will be on its own line and will be underlined in some way.

-So if you were to write—say—an email using Markdown, then sent it to a family member who has no idea what Markdown is, they'd have a good idea of what you're trying to convey with those double asterisks around a word as it'll _look_ like it has been emphasised!
+So if you were to write---say---an email using Markdown, then sent it to a family member who has no idea what Markdown is, they'd have a good idea of what you're trying to convey with those double asterisks around a word as it'll _look_ like it has been emphasised!

 If you want to know more about how a document is actually written, have a look at [this article on writing Markdown](/resources/markdown-cheatsheet)